-Next, the pattern needs its vital sister part: the core.
-The core is another tooling designed to fit inside a mold so that, after the metal is poured, the casting can have a hollow cavity in the middle.
-Cores are created through a process very similar to that of patterns.
-Engineers design a corebox (see right), which is like a mold used to create a core.
+Next, the pattern needs its vital sister part: the corebox (see right).
+The corebox is a tooling that forms the core, which then fits inside a mold so the casting can have a hollow cavity in the middle.
+Coreboxes are created through a process very similar to that of patterns.
 Again, the corebox (and the resulting core) must account for the metal shrinking as it cools in the mold.

 3. Creating the shell mold

 Once the corebox and the pattern are ready, it's time to get ahold of some resin-coated sand.
 When heated to the appropriate temperature (around 550 degrees F), the resin-coated sand grains bind together and begin to set.
 The corebox is filled with sand and left to sit while the sand bonds and solidifies.
 Once enough sand has bonded against the walls of the corebox, the rest of the sand is poured out, leaving a hollow core.

 Similarly, the pattern is heated to an appropriate temperature and covered in sand.
 The sand-covered pattern is then left to sit until the sand has bonded.
 Usually, the sand walls of a shell mold will be between 7 and 8mm thick.

 When both the core and the shell mold are cool and ready to go, they must be assembled.
 The mold is removed from its pattern and the core is removed from its corebox.
 Then, the core is inserted into the drag (the bottom half, remember?) and covered by the cope.
 The two halves are sealed using glue, or a combination of glue and other fasteners, and if everything's been done right up to now, the shell mold is ready to get poured.